 Bone broth is the easiest thing in the world, and provides you with a flavorful, practically free way to make delicious soups and stews.
 When I make it I use nothing more than the bones left over and water.
 Many stock recipes require you to use various vegetables and fresh meat, then tell you to THROW.
 THEM.
 AWAY.
 It is so wasteful and so unnecessary.
 You’ll already have the bones, and I’m pretty sure you already have the water.
 I don’t even add salt or any other seasonings.
 This way I have a near blank slate, so then I can add whatever flavor will best compliment the food I’m making at the time.
 (There’s a section in my recipes menu dedicated to soups and stews where you can find various uses for this broth!)

 Our usual source of bones is from chicken, but we have the occasional pork roast bone, the every-so-often beef ribs, etc. We put the bones in separate containers in the freezer and save them up until we have enough to make a decent pot full of broth.
 Bones that were never cooked prior are put into the oven at 350o F for about 30 minutes to give more depth of flavor to the stock.
 Each type of bone allows for different tastes to be added to your soups.
+(Update: I now have a post for making vegetable broth from scraps and trimmings for more options and flavors for your soups and stews!
+Click here!)

 The bones are put into a stock pot, enough water is added so that the bones are covered, the lid is put on, and then the water is brought to a boil.
 The heat is turned down to a simmer and it is allowed to cook for several hours.
 You want anything that was on or in the bones to completely fall off.
 My chicken is done when the back bones fall apart from each other and the liquid is nearly white from the gelatin being released.